-Pre-requisites: GEOG 130 or GEOL 132 or RRS 164 with a grade of "C" or better, or written permission of the Instructor and School Chair.
+Prerequisites: GEOG 130 or GEOL 132 or RRS 164 with a grade of "C" or higher.

 Psychology

 An introduction to the methods, theory and practice of psychology as a science.
 Among others, topics will include motivation and emotion, learning and memory, biological foundations, sensation and perception.
 Other topics are added at the discretion of the individual instructor.
 Class demonstrations and activities are used to illustrate concepts.
 Teaching methods and resources in the course vary with the instructor.